U.S. Consul General, Marseille

 Kristen completed a mid-career Master of Science in National Resource Strategy at the U.S. National Defense University’s Eisenhower School and is a graduate of the Foreign Service Institute’s long-term economic course.
 She graduated from the University of Michigan with a bachelor’s degree in economics and political science and a master’s in public policy.
 She also earned a Diploma for Graduates in development from the University of London – International Programmes.

 Ms. Grauer speaks French and some Russian and Spanish.
-She is married with two sons and has a very well-traveled cat.
+She is married with two sons.